klocey/regression-workbench/README.md

 </details>

 <details><summary>assets</summary>
-Files in this directory are used by the application to format its interface.
-All files except `RUSH_full_color.jpg` were obtained from another open source Plotly Dash app (https://github.com/plotly/dash-sample-apps/tree/main/apps/dash-clinical-analytics/assets.): `Acumin-BdPro.otf`, `base.css`, `clinical-analytics.css`, - `plotly_logo.png`- `resizing.js`
+Files in this directory are used by the application to format its interface or are used as images in this README file.
+All files except `RUSH_full_color.jpg` and those in the `images_for_README` were obtained from another open source Plotly Dash app (https://github.com/plotly/dash-sample-apps/tree/main/apps/dash-clinical-analytics/assets.): `Acumin-BdPro.otf`, `base.css`, `clinical-analytics.css`, - `plotly_logo.png`- `resizing.js`

 - `Acumin-BdPro.otf`: An OpenType font file used by the application.